SeanMcP/resume/README.md

 - [Flipcards](http://flipcards.seanmcp.com) - A site to create and review flashcards with a resting API

 ## Volunteering
-## Jr Devs, 2017 - Present
-Organize a [Meetup](https://meetup.com/jrdevsatl) for developers in Peachtree Corners, GA
+### Jr Devs - Peachtree Corners, GA
+**Organizer**, 2017 - Present

+I created and run a [Meetup](https://meetup.com/jrdevsatl) for developers, self-learners, and enthusiasts who are looking to learn more about coding.

 ## Education
 ### The Iron Yard, 2017